Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 will keep its sparsity pattern, and this will be imposed on `A@B`.
 In PyTorch, we call this operation [`torch.sparse.sampled_addmm`][pytorch-docs-sampled-addmm].
 This operation is particularly relevant for transformer models.
-It can be used to compute masked gradients for terms like `linear`, where we want to ensure that the sparsity apttern of `W` is preserved during training.
+It can be used to compute masked gradients for terms like `linear`, where we want to ensure that the sparsity pattern of `W` is preserved during training.

 There exist BLAS-like libraries supporting sparse layouts, for example NVIDIA's [cuSPARSE][cusparse-docs], and Intel's [MKL sparse API][mkl-docs-sparse-blas].
 These libraries are